asenyarb/Favorites-CPP-Labs/README.md

-# Template_polynomial_class_lab
+# Figures_GUI
 ## Task:
-#### Create a template polynomial class that supports:
+#### Create a GUI that allows the user to create and interact with geometric shapes
+#### The list of available figures:
+- Point
+- Rectangle
+- Square
+- Circle
+- Triangle
+- Rectangle with diagonal
+- Circle with chord
+#### A list of actions available for each shape:
+- Create
+- Hide/show
+- Move
+- Shift by the x(y)-axis
-- Addition
+- Change color
-- Subtraction
+- Rotate
-- Multiplication
+- Stretch out
-- Division (by both another polynomial and a number)
-- Swap of two polynomials
-#### The class must contain:
-- Iterator
+- Remove
-- Copy and move constructor
-- Copy and mov operator "="
-- Overloaded input and output operators ("<<" and ">>")
-#### The class must work with both standard types and custom classes
+**WARNING!!!
+The task implementation is written using WinAPI.
+Make sure that your IDE supports it before trying to run the program**